Twelve FAQs on writing an advertisement.

 - How do I write good advert copy?

-- Should I use a professional advert copywriter?
+- Should I use a professional copywriter to write my advert?

-- What kind of advert images work best?
+- What kind of images work best in an advert?

 - How can I write effective advert headlines?